cuong3/academic-kickstart/content/home/updates.md

 +++
 #### Updates:
+**6/22/2020**: Two VR papers accepted to UIST 2020.
+Details coming soon.

 **2/3/2020**: One paper accepted to CHI 2020 and one paper accepted to IEEE VR 2020 (conference track).
-Details coming soon.

 **1/2/2020**: On paternity leave until end of April for my second son Irvin!